harness-community/cd-pipeline-sample/docs/PreFlightChecklist.md

 - [ ] **Forking the Repository** - Fork this repository on your github: [YAML-Onboarding Repo](https://github.com/Debanitrkl/YAML-Onboarding-Harness)

 - [ ] **A Version Control System account**  - In this guide we’re going to use GitHub.
-Our example app’s source is on GitHub and you’ll need to fork those repos, so make sure you have a GitHub account.
+Our example app’s source is on GitHub and you’ll need to fork the repos, so make sure you have a GitHub account.
 Alternatively, if you’re comfortable following your inner-shoulder-angel’s guide to converting GitHub instructions you can use your own VCS.
 This, however, is an exercise for the reader.

 - [ ] **A Docker Hub account** - Harness helps you publish container images virtually anywhere.
 For this guide we’ll use Docker Hub.